kit-ps/aimless-onions/README.md

 data.
 It can also be used outside of the container, but you must ensure that the requirements are installed beforehand.

+If you the script outside of a container, simply run it and it should drop you to the Jupyter notebook for graph generation.
+You can then proceed to run the cells to generate our graphs.

-We provide two methods: One quick method which keeps all intermediate artifacts (raw data) in the container and only extracts the graphs, and one method which keeps the raw data on the host system.
+For docker, we provide two methods: One quick method which keeps all intermediate artifacts (raw data) in the container and only extracts the graphs, and one method which keeps the raw data on the host system.

 > [!note]
 > If you run with SELinux enabled (default on Fedora), you must append a ":Z"